CanBaycay/UnityAcceleratorDocker/README.md

 # Uninstall / Update

-To remove the Accelerator and its artifacts completely, double-click `Uninstall.bat` or run the command below.
+To remove the Accelerator and its artifacts completely, double click `Uninstall.bat` or run the command below.

 `docker-compose down -v --rmi all`